 Research also shows women in the luteal phase of the menstrual cycle have higher body temperatures, levels of alertness, and cognitive performance compared to those in the follicular phase — and menstruation happens as part of this phase.

 Unfortunately, things aren’t much better for women taking birth control pills.
 These contraceptives suppress your reproductive hormones, preventing ovulation, and therefore pregnancy.
 However, they also interfere with your body temperature, melatonin production, and — surprise, surprise— your sleep.
 Studies have found women taking oral contraceptives have higher levels of melatonin at night compared to those not on contraceptives.
 However, they also experienced a higher body temperature — which makes it harder to drift off — less slow wave sleep, also known as deep sleep, and less rapid-eye movement (REM) sleep.
+We look at whether birth control can make you tired here.

 Tiredness on your period may also be due to heavy bleeding as the blood loss can cause an iron deficiency anemia.
 If you have particularly heavy periods, it may be worth speaking with a healthcare professional to see if you have low iron levels and whether supplements could help.